 Jobs and Training with the Nebraska State Patrol

 The Nebraska State Patrol is in a constant battle with drivers on highways and interstates to reduce the amount of serious and fatal vehicular accidents.
-In 2012 Nebraska saw 211 traffic fatalities, up from the previous year’s 181.
+In 2018 Nebraska saw 231 traffic fatalities, up from the previous year’s 226.
 The NSP also has a unique multicultural awareness program that acts as a reassurance between the NSP and local community that troopers do not engage in racial profiling.
 Trooper applicants must be able to cover any tattoos, piercings, brandings, or other body art with their uniform, or they will not be considered for employment.

 Sheriff’s Department Law Enforcement Jobs in Nebraska

 In 1857 the first Douglas County Sheriff assumed office, starting a line of succession that would see 30 more sheriffs up to the present day.
 Today the DC Sheriff’s Department is the largest in the state, with 129 sworn officers.
 Sheriff’s deputy job applicants must go through the Morrow and Associates human resources agency which contracts the application process for the DC Sheriff’s Department.

 Municipal Police Jobs in Nebraska

-Bellevue: The Bellevue Police Department is active in the Bellevue Police Community Foundation which aims to strengthen the community by bringing community leaders, non-profit organizations, and philanthropists together.
+The Bellevue Police Department is active in the Bellevue Police Community Foundation which aims to strengthen the community by bringing community leaders, non-profit organizations, and philanthropists together.
 Funds are pooled and released back to the community in the form of grants for organizations identified to be the most beneficial to the city.
 Currently the city employs 98 police officers, and prospective candidates for employment are preferred to have a college degree, while military service is also regarded.

 The Grand Island Police Department takes the appearance of its city seriously.
 It is against the law for citizens to allow grass or weeds to grow over 12 inches, to park a car on the lawn of a house, or to keep cars without valid and current license plates on residential properties.
-Police officers are responsible for protecting the safety and well-being of the 48,000 residents.
+Police officers are responsible for protecting the safety and well-being of the 51,390 residents.
 Police officer candidates are preferred to have a college degree.